 First, select your units of measurement: meters or feet.
 Next, enter the maximum phase-to-phase system voltage (the max. transient overvoltage can be found by using the table below or conducting an engineering analysis) and the altitude of the worksite.
 Finally, check the last two boxes accordingly to get your results.

-(1) Enter the maximum anticipated per-unit transient overvoltage, phase-to-ground, determined through an engineering analysis or assume a maximum anticipated per-unit transient overvoltage, phase-to-ground, in accordance with the following table:
+(1) Enter the maximum anticipated per-unit transient overvoltage, phase-to-ground, determined through an engineering analysis or assume a maximum anticipated per-unit transient overvoltage, phase-to-ground, by the following table:

 Phase-to-ground Distance: (in meters)